Gulf Coast residents evacuate 'extremely dangerous' Hurricane Ida

 POWER OUTAGES EXPECTED

-Utilities were bringing in extra crews and equipment to deal with expected power losses from the storm.
-Hundreds of thousands of homes could fall dark as Ida’s strong winds carry well into Louisiana and as far east at Mobile, Alabama, said DTN’s Foerster.
+Utilities were bringing in extra crews and equipment to deal with expected power losses.
+Hundreds of thousands of homes could fall dark as Ida’s strong winds carry well into Louisiana and as far east as Mobile, Alabama, said DTN’s Foerster.

-Lifelong Gulf resident Hailey DeLaune, 29, told Reuters she and her fiancé spent Friday evening boarding up the windows of his house in Gulfport, Mississippi, and gathering provisions to ride out the storm.

-“Hurricanes have always been part of my life,” said the high school theology teacher, who was born during 1992’s Category 5 Hurricane Andrew.
-“You just run through your list and hope for the best.”
+Biden on Saturday said 500 federal emergency response workers were in Texas and Louisiana to respond to the storm.
+Aid workers have “closely coordinated with the electric utilities to restore power as soon as possible,” Biden said at a briefing with Federal Emergency Management Agency officials.

-Louisiana Governor John Bel Edwards, whose state is reeling from a public health crisis stemming from a fourth wave of the COVID-19 pandemic, urged residents to ready themselves for the hurricane immediately.
+Louisiana Governor John Bel Edwards, whose state is already reeling from a public health crisis stemming from a fourth wave of the COVID-19 pandemic, said Ida’s winds will be fierce and spread across a 300-mile area.

-“Now is the time to finish your preparations,” he said at a Friday news conference.
-“By nightfall tomorrow night, you need to be where you intend to ride out the storm.”

-Edwards declared a state of emergency, and U.S. President Joe Biden issued a pre-landfall federal emergency declaration at Edwards’ request.
-It authorized the U.S. Department of Homeland Security and the Federal Emergency Management Agency to coordinate disaster relief efforts in the state.

 GASOLINE OUTPUT CUT